Felipe Micheletti

-Felipe Stievano Micheletti (born May 24, 1990) is a Brazilian professional kickboxer who fights in the light-heavyweight division of GLORY.
-Before signing with the promotion, he also competed in Kunlun Fight and SUPERKOMBAT.
+Felipe Stievano Micheletti (born May 24, 1990) is a Brazilian professional kickboxer and mixed martrial artist.

-He is ranked as the sixth best light heavyweight in the world by Combat Press as of September 2022, and fourth best by Beyond Kick as of October 2022.
-He's been continually ranked in the Combat Press Light Heavyweight top ten since November 2018.
+He was ranked as the sixth best light heavyweight in the world by Combat Press as of September 2022, and fourth best by Beyond Kick as of October 2022.
+He has been continually ranked in the Combat Press Light Heavyweight top ten since November 2018.